Online Wikipedia for Peace Project: Writing about SCI History

 Description: Service Civil International and the international voluntary service movement in general turned 100 years last year.
 In this project, SCI Switzerland want to give visibility to the last century of volunteering by writing Wikipedia articles about SCI and the peace and volunteering movement.
 This online project is part of the bigger “Wikipedia for Peace” project, a cooperation between SCI and Wikimedia.
 Volunteers will get to know Wikipedia and other Wikimedia projects and through working together with the SCI archives they will get to know the history of the peace movement better.

 Type of Work: Doing research for Wikipedia articles online, writing new articles and improving existing ones.
 The project organizers will prepare a list of articles around people and topics that are related to SCI and that are relevant enough to have articles on Wikipedia.
-Every day there are ca. 3 hours in the afternoon (Central European Time) where volunteers gather on Zoom.
-In the mornings, volunteers can work individually or in small groups.
+In the afternoons, the volunteers gather on Zoom, and in the mornings, the volunteers can work individually or in small groups.

 You don’t have to have knowledge on Wikipedia already.
 It is crucial that you are motivated to participate throughout the whole project, that you are not missing on any day of the project, that you enjoy writing and that you are interested in the history of SCI and the peace movement